skepuladze0-cloud/DDIT-Team-C/working_files/deliverables/deliverables/competitive_landscape_template.md

 Final delivery.
 High costs from traffic, low density outside Tbilisi, COD risks, and gig labor churn make it margin-eroding amid buyer demands for speed.

 **Which stage appears most defensible?**
 Warehouse/pick-pack.
-Opportunity of reducing costs via scaling up, plus owning your inventory tech that locks in customers
+Opportunity of reducing costs via scaling up, plus owning your inventory tech that locks in customers.

 **Where could a platform insert itself?**
 Order processing.
 Aggregator apps can connect fragmented riders/e-tailers (like Uber for delivery), or warehouse hubs for shared pick-pack to cut costs in dispersed demand.